Workflows

 - Competitors — Alternatives AI might recommend instead of you.

-- Sitemaps — URL inventory for coverage and site analysis.
+- Sitemaps — URL inventory for retrieval readiness checks.

 Outcome: Higher setup health score, better auto-generated prompts, and more accurate retrieval results.